Submitting a Complaint

 ABCFP registrants also have a duty to report any instance where the continued practice of professional forestry by another registrant may pose a risk of significant harm to the environment or to the health and safety of the public.

-A complaint should be delivered in writing, via email or other methods, to the registrar.
-The registrar reviews each complaint to make sure it meets the requirements for a complaint set out in the Professional Governance Act and ABCFP Bylaws 9 or 12.
-The registrar may request additional information to complete this review.
+The registrar reviews each complaint to make sure it meets the requirements set out in the PGA and ABCFP bylaws 9 or 12.
+The registrar may request additional information to complete a review.

 The following reasons may result in a complaint being declined: